Nightwing (album): Reception and legacy

-John Serba of AllMusic gave Nightwing two and a half stars out of five.
-He wrote: "For the most part, riffs, verses, choruses, intros, and outros are interchangeable from song to song (possibly album to album, in Marduk's case), and ultimately lack definition.
+John Serba of AllMusic wrote: "For the most part, riffs, verses, choruses, intros, and outros are interchangeable from song to song (possibly album to album, in Marduk's case), and ultimately lack definition.
 Admirable only for its overall audaciousness, Nightwing is, at best, a fair "true black metal" album (read: no keyboards) with decent production values, but ultimately plays second (or third) fiddle to better releases by fellow Scandinavian hellraisers Mayhem, Emperor, and Immortal."

-In 2024, Joe DiVita of Loudwire named the album's cover artwork as one of "the 31 scariest metal album covers of all time."
+Canadian journalist Martin Popoff appreciated Peter Tatgren's mix and found in the music "lots of layers, pretty cool drumming, and a sound that is still just like ten others bands."